Meenakshi Temple: Significance

-The Meenakshi Temple is a theologically and culturally significant temple for Hindus.
-Professor Christopher Fuller signifies that through the wedding of Meenakshi and Sundaresvara the "supremely important rite of passage" for women, the cultural concept of "sumangali" or "auspicious married woman" who lives with her husband but is also independent, organizer of the social connections and who is central to Tamilian life.
-The marriage of the goddess and god is a symbolic paradigm for human marriage.
+The wedding of Meenakshi and Sundaresvara is a symbolic paradigm for human marriage according to anthropologist Christopher Fuller.
 This event is commemorated with an annual festive procession that falls sometime around April.
-The temple is also significant because it implies an affinal, protective relationship between Shaivism and Vaishnavism traditions of Hinduism, by making Shiva the husband of Meenakshi, and Vishnu her brother, a significant relationship in Dravidian kinship system.
+The temple implies an affinal, protective relationship between Shaivism and Vaishnavism traditions of Hinduism, by making Shiva the husband of Meenakshi, and Vishnu her brother, a significant relationship in Dravidian kinship system.
 Meenakshi herself is a central part of the Shaktism tradition of Hinduism, and represented as the dominant figure of the pair in this temple.
 The temple thus symbolically celebrates all three of its major traditions.

 According to the Tiruvilaiyatal Puranam, of the list of 68 pilgrimage places in Shaivism, four are most important: Kashi (Varanasi), Chidambaram, Tirukkalatti and Madurai.
 The sacrality of Madurai is from this temple.
 The shrine of Sundareswarar is considered one of the Pancha Sabhai (five courts), where the Tamil Hindu tradition believes Shiva performed cosmic dance.
 The Tamil word velli means silver and ambalam means stage or altar.
 This massive Nataraja sculpture is enclosed in a huge silver altar and hence called "Velli Ambalam" (silver abode).

-The temple is a popular site for Hindu weddings, though it is not the exclusive site.
-The short main ceremony is completed in the temple, followed by receptions and other rituals elsewhere.

-The Meenakshi temple is not only a religious center, but is also an economic center.
-The goods and services for temple-related pilgrims and visitors is a significant part of the Madurai economy.
+The Meenakshi temple is also an economic center.
+The goods and services for temple-related pilgrims and visitors are a significant part of the Madurai economy.